onefoursix/cm-api-flume-example/README.md

 - cm_login
 - cm_password
 - cluster_name
-- CM API Version -- see the chart (here)[http://cloudera.github.io/cm_api/docs/releases/] to get the right version
+- CM API Version (see the comment above to get find the right version number)

 The Cloudera Manager login needs to have at least "Cluster Administrator" role to add an Agent to a Flume Service